 Did I miss any?
 Do you use coconut oil for something not on my list?
 Please add it in the comments.
 I am always excited to find new ways to implement coconut oil!

-I authored a comprehensive Ebook – Coconut Oil For Your Skin, Nourishing Your Body From The Outside In.
+I authored a comprehensive book – Coconut Oil For Your Skin, Nourishing Your Body From The Outside In.
 This eBook offers 40 simple, gentle, nourishing recipes that your entire body will love.
-Read more about it in my official Ebook launch post or over at my store.
+Read more about it at the Coconut Oil For Your Skin website.

 You can also check out these books for further information on coconut oil: